vargadan/v-bank/README.md

 # Exercise 3 - SQL injection
-Exercise to help you understand SQL injection and its mitigations
+Exercise to help you understand SQL injection and its mitigation

 ## Setup and Start Applications

+## Setup and Start Applications

 1. check out exercise3
-   * from command line: 'git checkout exercise3'
+   * choose branch 'exercise3' in the 'VCS -> Git -> Branches' menu within IntelliJ
 1. start the v-bank-app in debug mode
-   * with maven command:'mvn clean spring-boot:run -f ./v-bank-app/pom.xml'
+   * start the Maven configuration for the "v-bank-app" in DEBUG mode (with the green BUG icon next to the arrow) (you should have created it as described in point __2.2. of the Workspace Setup Instructions__ at https://github.com/vargadan/v-bank/blob/master/README.md)
+\
+(the attacker application is not needed in this exercise)

 ## Look for SQLi vulnerabilities
 Hints: